xNightwielder/ml-assisted-centralized-system-monitoring-platform/README.md

          organization = "docs"
          bucket = "home"
      ```
+  > [!TIP]
-  NOTE: These variables are available in the .env file.
+  > These variables are available in the .env file.
 If you want to change the variables, you can change them via the .env file.

   4. (If you are using windows, you must follow this step) Find the [inputs.exec] section and add the line commands = ["powershell -ExecutionPolicy Bypass -File \"script_path""]
      ```
         [[inputs.exec]]
         commands = ["powershell -ExecutionPolicy Bypass -File \"script_path""]
      ```
+  > [!NOTE]
-  NOTE: This script counts all processes running on Windows operating systems and works on telegraf.
+  > This script counts all processes running on Windows operating systems and works on telegraf.
 This script is located within the telegraf directory.
 You must specify the path to the ps1 extension script in the script_path section.

 After all these settings, Telegram is restarted and system metrics become monitorable.
 The collected metrics are transferred to the InfluxDB database.